 - Sexual Harassment, and

 The list of sanctions provided are guidelines and may be implemented for violations of the Policy.
-Any one or more sanctions may be imposed to a Respondent who is found responsible for any Sexual Misconduct policy violation(s).
+Any one or more sanctions may be imposed upon a Respondent who is found responsible for any Sexual Misconduct policy violation(s).
 Sanctions are assessed in response to specific violation(s) and any prior disciplinary history of the Respondent and are determined on a case by case basis.
 The fact that a Respondent has completed all academic requirements for his/her academic degree does not preclude the imposition of any sanctions under this policy, including suspension or expulsion.
-The list of sanctions include but are not limited to incidents stated below.
+The list of sanctions includes but is not limited to those stated below.

-Examples include but are not limited to: unwelcome religious, race, gender, ethnic, sexual orientation, gender identity and gender expression slurs; unwelcome jokes with sexual content; sexually-based gestures; unwelcome text messages with sexual content; “sexting;” sexual innuendo; suggestive comments; insults; humor and jokes about sex or gender specific traits; sexual propositions; suggestive or insulting sounds; leering/staring; whistling; and obscene gestures.
+For conduct including but not limited to: unwelcome religious, race, gender, ethnic, sexual orientation, gender identity and gender expression slurs; unwelcome jokes with sexual content; sexually-based gestures; unwelcome text messages with sexual content; “sexting;” sexual innuendo; suggestive comments; insults; humor and jokes about sex or gender specific traits; sexual propositions; suggestive or insulting sounds; leering/staring; whistling; and obscene gestures.

 a.
 Service Hours: A set number of work hours the Respondent must complete.
 The Case Management Team will determine the nature of the work to be performed.
 Generally, service hours are conducted on campus.

 b.
 Educational Program/Project: Programs and activities designed to help the Respondent become more aware of Institute policies and prohibited behavior in an attempt to help the Respondent understand the inappropriateness of their conduct, including, but not limited to, participation in an educational program or completion of an online program.

 c.
 Referral for Counseling: A referral for an assessment with an appropriately trained therapist and a mandate to follow any recommendations resulting from the counseling.